Rotten Sound: Napalm and Cursed (2009–2011)

-In November 2009, the band signed a new record deal with Relapse Records to release their follow-up studio album of Cycles.
+In November 2009, the band signed with Relapse Records to release their follow-up to Cycles.
 Keijo Niinimaa commented:

 Relapse Records has been a strong label for grindcore since they started, which is one of the reasons that made us want to re-release our Murderworks album through them in 2005.
 We will fit to their roster like a fist to an ass.
 Being along the same line with other label-mates is very important for us because we want to tour all over this planet with bands we like ourselves.
 The upcoming Napalm EP and the next full-length album will start a new and (even) more aggressive era for Rotten Sound.
 Doing it together with Relapse Records will make this period more grind than any of our phases before.

 Rotten Sound released the Napalm EP on 30 March 2010 via Relapse Records.
-It features three new tracks in addition to three Napalm Death covers.
-Rotten Sound also joined with Aborted and The Red Chord for the "Machines of Grind" tour, a three-week co-headlining European tour.
-The tour kicked off in mid-April, and included stops at the Neurotic Death Fest and Revolution Fest Open Air.
-The three bands also co-headlined on several dates throughout the United Kingdom for "Terrorizer Tour-ture", a tour sponsored by Terrorizer Magazine.
+It features three new tracks and three Napalm Death covers.
+Rotten Sound joined Aborted and The Red Chord for the "Machines of Grind" tour, a three-week co-headlining European tour.
+The tour started in mid-April, and included stops at the Neurotic Death Fest and Revolution Fest Open Air.
+The three bands co-headlined on several dates throughout the United Kingdom for "Terrorizer Tour-ture", a tour sponsored by Terrorizer Magazine.

-In December 2010, Rotten Sound announced that their sixth studio album, entitled Cursed, would be released on 15 March 2011 via Relapse Records (except in Finland, where it arrived on 16 March 2011 through Fullsteam Records).
-It was recorded at Nordic Audio Labs and is lyrically themed around the six curses of mankind.
+In December 2010, Rotten Sound announced that their sixth studio album, Cursed, would be released on 15 March 2011 via Relapse Records (except in Finland, where it arrived on 16 March 2011 through Fullsteam Records).
+It was recorded at Nordic Audio Labs and deals with the six curses of mankind.
 Rotten Sound headlined the "Cursed to Tour" from April to May in Germany.
 The line up for this month-long tour included Trap Them, Gaza, The Kandidate, and Haust.
 Following this tour, Rotten Sound headed to Japan for the Kabuto Metal Fest.
 Other acts included Morbid Angel and The Haunted.

 Species at War, Abuse to Suffer and Suffer to Abuse (2012–2021)

 In January 2012, Rotten Sound announced the Grind Over Europe Tour 2012.
-Set to kick off on 24 February in Barcelona, Spain, the band toured through 16 cities over a three-week period with label-mates Exhumed and powerviolence group Magrudergrind.
-Rotten Sound were toured in support of the band's sixth studio album "Cursed," issued in early 2011 via Relapse Records.
+Set to start on 24 February in Barcelona, Spain, the band toured 16 cities in three weeks with label-mates Exhumed and powerviolence group Magrudergrind.
+Rotten Sound toured in support of the band's sixth studio album, Cursed, issued in early 2011 via Relapse Records.